Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Phase diagram at zero temperature

 \section{Phase diagram at zero temperature}

 By calculating the residual entropy $S_0$ and the uniform magnetization $M$ in a magnetic field $h$ at sufficiently large inverse temperature \cite{RGT}, we have found four phases that are marked by A$_1$, A$_2$, A$_3$ and A$_4$ (Fig. \ref{fig-Ground}).
-For $0\leq h<2$ and $0 \leq |J_2|<1$ (we take $J_1=-1$ as energy scale and $J_2<0$ for the antiferromagnetic coupling), the system is in the A$_1$ phase, where the residual entropy $S_0=0$ and the uniform magnetization $M=1/6$.
+For $0\leq h<2$ and $0 \leq |J_b|<1$ (we take $J_a=-1$ as energy scale and $J_b<0$ for the antiferromagnetic coupling), the system is in the A$_1$ phase, where the residual entropy $S_0=0$ and the uniform magnetization $M=1/6$.
 After grouping the spins into four subsets denoted as P$_1$, P$_2$, P$_3$ and P$_4$ [Fig. \ref{fig-S0_Mag} (a)], we calculated the zero temperature subset magnetization and obtained $M_{1,3}=-1/2$ and $M_{2,4}=1/2$ with $M_{i}$ ($i=1,2,3,4$) the subset magnetization of $P_i$.
-It can be seen that the system is in the N\'{e}el order, where $2/3$ of the spins that point up and belong to P$_2$ and P$_4$ subsets, and $1/3$ of them that point down and belong to P$_1$ and P$_3$ subsets, resulting in a $1/3$ magnetization plateau phase.
+It can be seen that the system is in the ferrimagnetic order, where $2/3$ of the spins that point up and belong to P$_2$ and P$_4$ subsets, and $1/3$ of them that point down and belong to P$_1$ and P$_3$ subsets, resulting in a $1/3$ magnetization plateau phase.

-Keeping $0<h<2$ and increasing the coupling from $|J_2|<1$ to $|J_2|>1$, we observed that the system enters into the A$_2$ phase (e.g. $|J_2|=1.2$, $h=1$) with the same magnetization $M=1/6$, but the residual entropy is nonzero, $S_0=0.0257$, showing that this phase is in a disordered state with extensive ground state degeneracy.
+Keeping $0<h<2$ and increasing the coupling from $|J_b|<1$ to $|J_b|>1$, we observed that the system enters into the A$_2$ phase (e.g. $|J_b|=1.2$, $h=1$) with the same magnetization $M=1/6$, but the residual entropy is nonzero, $S_0=0.0257$, showing that this phase is in a disordered state with extensive ground state degeneracy.
+The spin configurations of elementary cell of the macroscopically degenerate $\frac{1}{3}$-plateau state $A_2$ shows in Fig. \ref{fig-Spin Configuration}.
 The subset magnetization in A$_2$ phase is $M_{1,4}=0$ and $M_{2,3}=1/4$, which is totally different from those in A$_1$ phase.
 It can be seen that the residual entropy in A$_2$ phase is associated with all spins, so A$_2$ phase is of a disordered $1/3$ plateau phase.
-This fact indicates that by increasing $|J_2|$, the N\'{e}el order in A$_1$ phase is ``melted'' in A$_2$ phase by the classical frustration whereas the uniform magnetization is unchanged.
+This fact indicates that by increasing $|J_b|$, the ferrimagnetic order in A$_1$ phase is ``melted'' in A$_2$ phase by the classical frustration whereas the uniform magnetization is unchanged.